 They also get really violent and horny during Pon Farr, basically Vulcans in heat.
 Also, Spock is only half-Vulcan, as his mother was human.

-If you want to imagine what Vulcans would be like if they gave into their emotions, one need look no further than the the highly paranoid and extremely dangerous Romulan Empire which spawned at least one planet-destroying, truly Axe Crazy psychopath, Nero.
+If you want to imagine what Vulcans would be like if they gave into their emotions, one need look no further than the the highly paranoid and extremely dangerous Romulan Empire, which spawned at least one planet-destroying and truly Axe Crazy psychopath, Nero.

 Vulcans and Romulans being much stronger than the average human does not help matters either.
-Kirk has had to provoke Spock in both the original series and the new movie continuity, and both times Spock nearly killed him.
+Kirk has had to provoke Spock into an emotional display in both the original series and the new movie continuity, and both times Spock nearly killed him.
 Even Khan is no match for a pissed-off Spock in a straight-up fistfight, and he knows it, running away as soon as Spock shows up.

 Star Trek: The Next Generation.
 Data's lack of emotion is a frequent plot point in the series.
 With a few notable exceptions.
 One episode where he was almost driven to murder (and then lied about it to his commanding officer) and again when manipulated by his more emotional brother, causing him to kill a Borg drone in rage.
 Even he seems rather bewildered by this just afterward: "I got angry."

 One of the subplots of Generations is Data deciding to reinstall the emotion chip given to him in the above episode, and dealing with the resulting outbursts.
 At the end, he discovers that his pet cat is still alive and begins to cry, which he assumes must be a malfunction of the chip.
 Troi assures him with a smile that "it's working just fine."